 If sleep deprivation continues long enough, you could start having hallucinations — seeing or hearing things that aren’t there.
-A lack of sleep can also trigger mania in people who have manic depression.
+A lack of sleep can also trigger mania in people who have bipolar disorder.
 Other psychological risks include:

 Sleep deprivation prevents your immune system from building up its forces.
-If you don’t get enough sleep, your body may not be able to fend off invaders.
-It may also take you longer to recover from illness.
-Long-term sleep deprivation also increases your risk for chronic illnesses like diabetes and heart disease.
+If you don’t get enough sleep, your body may not be able to fend off invaders, and it may also take you longer to recover from illness.

 Sleep deprivation also prompts your body to release higher levels of insulin after you eat.
 Insulin controls your blood sugar level.
 Higher insulin levels promote fat storage and increase your risk for type 2 diabetes.